quay/claircore/docs/getting_started/libvuln_usage.md

 LibVuln is the Go package responsible for keeping the database of vulnerabilities consistent, matching container image contents with vulnerabilities, and reporting diffs between updates of the same security database.

 ## Usage
 LibVuln is runtime constructed via the libvuln.New method.
-New requires an libvuln.Opts struct.
+New requires a libvuln.Opts struct.

 ### Opts
 ```go